Bioconductor/BBS/README.md

   all release build machines.
 2. Release *experiment package* builds (*data-experiment* is the name for our experiment package repository).
-These builds run twice a week, on Wednesdays and Sundays, on the Linux, Windows, and Snow Leopard build machines for release. *
+These builds run twice a week, on Wednesdays and Saturdays, on the Linux, Windows, and Snow Leopard build machines for release. *
 3. Devel *software* builds.
 These builds run nightly on all devel build machines.
 4. Devel *experiment package* builds.
-These builds run twice a week, on Wednesdays and Sundays, on the Linux, Windows, and Snow Leopard build machines for devel.
+These builds run twice a week, on Wednesdays and Saturdays, on the Linux, Windows, and Snow Leopard build machines for devel.

-* = **Note**: The experiment data builds currently run on Snow Leopard but not Mavericks.
+\* = **Note**: The experiment data builds currently run on Snow Leopard but not Mavericks.
 If you refer to
 [the note below](#note_about_snow_leopard) you'll see that this needs to change; beginning with Bioconductor 3.3